Acacia glaucoptera is a prostrate to semi-prostrate shrub growing to 1.2 metres tall and to 2 metres wide.

 Most wattles will regenerate from seed after fire with some species exhibiting suckering from the base.

-glaucoptera – translates to “blue-green wings”- glauco (Gk. γλαυκο) meaning “blue-green” and ptero (Gk. πτέρo) meaning “wing” or “feather”, referring to the winged blue-green branches or phyllodes.
+glaucoptera – translates to “blue-green wings”- from Greek – glauco (γλαυκο) meaning “blue-green” and ptero (πτέρo) meaning “wing” or “feather”, referring to the appearance of the blue-green phyllodes appearing like wings.